revolvingcow/jquery-analytics/README.md

 Determining the flow
 --------------------

-It is also possible to track the flow a user goes through while visiting your page if you have an uniquely identifier piece of information.
-This can be done during initialization as such:
+It is also possible to track the flow of users while they visit your site by specifying their unique identifier.
+This can be done during initialization like so:

 ```javascript
 $(function () {